adamhl8/ts-explicit-errors/README.md

 // do something with `result`
 ```

-The function can be either synchronous or asynchronous.
+The provided function can be either synchronous or asynchronous.

 - If the function is async / returns a Promise, the returned `Result` will be a `Promise` and should be `await`ed